Frechmatz/cl-synthesizer/README.md

 *   :channel-1 ... :channel-n The sample values of the generated frames are written in order :channel-1 ... :channel-n

 The module has no outputs.
-The actual wave-file is written by the :shutdown function of the module.

 See also cl-synthesizer-monitor:add-monitor which provides Wave-File-Writing without having to add the module and the required patches to the rack.